wshanks/Zutilo/docs/COMMANDS.md

 * __Open style editor:__
     Open the style editor window (normally accessible from the advanced section of Zotero's preferences).

-### Firefox browser shortcut functions

-The following shortcut functions are only available in the Zotero Firefox addon.

-* __Focus Zotero:__
-    Make Zotero visible if it is not.
-    Focus Zotero so that, e.g., `Tab` and the arrow keys work on the Zotero UI rather than the previously focused element of Firefox's UI.

-* __Hide Zotero:__
-    Hide Zotero if it was visible.

-* __Toggle Zotero:__
-    Show Zotero if it was not visible.
-    Otherwise hide Zotero.

-* __Save webpage as a Zotero item:__
-    Save the current page as a webpage item in Zotero.

-* __Save item:__
-    Add an item to the Zotero library based on the reference content of the current webpage (equivalent to clicking on the little page/book icon in the Firefox address bar).
-    In Zotero, the function that creates the item from the web page content is referred to as a `translator`.

-* __Save item without attachments:__
-    Create an item in a similar manner to "Save item" but __do not__ save attachment files for the item regardless of whether or not Zotero is set to save such attachments in its preferences.

-* __Save item with attachments:__
-    Create an item in a similar manner to "Save item" but __do__ save attachment files for the item regardless of whether or not Zotero is set to save such attachments in its preferences.

-* __Save item (reverse attachment pref):__
-    Create an item in a similar manner to "Save item" but only save attachments if Zotero is set not to save attachments in its preferences.

-* __Attach current page:__
-    Attach the current browser page to the selected Zotero item.
-    This function works best when the current web page is a PDF opened with Firefox's internal PDF viewer.

-### Firefox browser menu functions

-These functions add items to the Zotero "Save item" button's menu and to the Firefox right-click menu.
-Any of the menu items can be set to hidden in Zutilo's preferences.

-* __Attaching webpages and links to Zotero items:__
-    Zutilo adds context menu items to Firefox for attaching the current page or the current link target (if a link is selected in the current web page) to the item currently selected in Zotero.
-    Attaching the current web page is also available as a keyboard shortcut.

-    How the attachment is processed depends on the attachment method set in Zutilo's preferences.
-    If the method is 'Import', an imported attachment is created from the page/link.
-    If the method is 'Prompt for linked file', a file prompt appears to allow the user to specify a new file.
-    The page/link is saved to this file and then a linked file attachment (linked to the downloaded file) is created.
-    If the method is 'Prompt after first', an imported attachment is created if the selected item has no previous attachments (not counting webpage snapshot attachments).
-    Otherwise, the file prompt for creating a linked file attachment is shown.
-    If the shift key is pressed when the attachment function is activated, a prompt for a linked file is shown regardless of Zutilo's preference setting.
-    If the control key is pressed, the attachment is imported regardless of Zutilo's preference setting.

-* __Save item from a current webpage with or without attachments:__
-    Zutilo adds extra menu items to the context menu of Zotero's "Save item" button that save an item for the current page with or without extracting the page's associated PDF's and other files.
-    That is, if the "Automatically attach PDFs and other files" preference is selected in Zotero, Zutilo adds menu items for saving the item without attachments.
-    One menu item is created for each "Save to Zotero" method that applies to the current page.
-    If the preference is not selected, Zutilo adds menu items for saving an item with the attachments.

-    This function works by toggling the associated files preference in Zotero, creating the item, and then toggling the preference back to its original state.
-    Because Zotero translates pages asynchronously (and thus simultaneously), translations made with this function should be allowed to finish before starting normal page translations with Zotero (since otherwise the state of the "Associated files" preference will depend on the timing of the simultaneous translations).

 ### Better BibTeX functions